djalbat/xgl-server/README.md

 </html>
 ```

 Embedding the image map JSON within the HTML in this way will make it available as a property of the `window` object to any JavaScript running in the browser.
 If you think this approach is questionable, you could add a route to provide the JSON by way of an Ajax request.
-Either way, it is recommended that you use the example application as a starting point should you wish to write your own service to support your Jiggle application.

 Finally, the signatures of the two main functions that Jiggles provides: